Unitary Complexity and the Uhlmann Transformation Problem: Complexity of the Succinct Uhlmann Transformation Problem

-We begin with an $\avgUnitaryQIP$ protocol for $\DistSuccinctUhlmann_1$, which we will use to show that $\DistSuccinctUhlmann_1 \in \avgUnitaryQIP$.
-The protocol closely mirrors that of \cref{prot:szk_for_uhlmann} (the $\avgUnitary{SZK}$ protocol for $\DistUhlmann$), except that the circuits $C$ and $D$ are no longer polynomial size since now they are specified succinctly.
-As a result, the polynomial time verifier can no longer easily get copies of the $\statePSPACE$-state $\ket{C}$ and can no longer directly implement the unitary $D^{\dagger}$ to check that the Uhlmann transformation was applied correctly, which were important steps in \cref{prot:szk_for_uhlmann}.
-For the first problem, we recall that $\statePSPACE = \stateQIP$~\cite{metger2023stateqip}, so by interacting with the prover, the verifier generate additional copies of the input state $\ket{C}$ (up to arbitrary inverse polynomial error).
-To solve the second problem, we show that the verifier can perform the measurement $\{\proj{D}, \id - \proj{D} \}$ on an arbitrary state with help from the prover.
-We describe these in more detail next.
+We first show that $\DistSuccinctUhlmann_1 \in \avgUnitaryQIP_{c,s}$ for $c = 1 - 2^{-\poly(n,r)}$ and $s = 1/2$.
+The protocol mirrors that of \cref{prot:pzk_for_uhlmann} (the $\avgUnitary{HVPZK}$ protocol for $\DistUhlmann_1$), except that the circuits $C$ and $D$ are no longer polynomial size since now they are specified succinctly.
+As a result, the polynomial time verifier can no longer efficiently prepare copies of the state $\ket{C}$ and can no longer directly implement the unitary $D^{\dagger}$ to check that the Uhlmann transformation was applied correctly; these were critical steps in \cref{prot:pzk_for_uhlmann}.

+To address the first issue, we leverage the $\statePSPACE \subseteq \stateQIP$ result of~\cite{rosenthal2022interactive,rosenthal2024efficient}, so by interacting with the prover, the verifier approximately synthesizes the input state $\ket{C}$.
+To solve the second issue, we show that the verifier can approximately perform the measurement $\{\proj{D}, \id - \proj{D} \}$ using copies of $\ket{D}$ as a resource; again we use $\statePSPACE = \stateQIP$ to show that the verifier can prepare copies of $\ket{D}$ with the help of the prover.
+We describe these solutions in more detail next.

-\paragraph{Interactive state synthesis.} First we recall the main result of of~\cite{rosenthal2022interactive}, which shows that there is an efficient interactive protocol to synthesize any state sequence $(\ket{\psi_x})_x \in \statePSPACE$.
-We describe this result at a high level (for formal details see~\cite{rosenthal2022interactive}): for every $\statePSPACE$ state sequence $(\ket{\psi_x})_x$ there exists a polynomial-time quantum verifier $V = (V_x)_x$ such (a) there exists an honest prover $P^*$ that is accepted by the verifier with probability $1$ (\emph{completeness}), and after interacting with the honest prover the output register of the verifier is close to $\ket{\psi_{x}}$ to within $2^{-n}$ in trace distance (\emph{honest closeness}), and (b) for all provers $P$ that are accepted with probability at least $\frac{1}{2}$ (\emph{soundness}), the output register of the verifier is close to $\ket{\psi_x}$ within some polynomial $1/p(|x|)$ in trace distance (\emph{closeness}).
+\paragraph{Interactive state synthesis.} First we recall Rosenthal's interactive state synthesis protocol~\cite{rosenthal2024efficient} (improving upon the state synthesis protocol of~\cite{rosenthal2022interactive}), which can synthesize any state sequence $(\ket{\psi_x})_x \in \statePSPACE$.
+We describe this result at a high level (for formal details see~\cite{rosenthal2024efficient}): for every $\statePSPACE$ state sequence $(\ket{\psi_x})_x$ there exists a polynomial-time quantum verifier $V = (V_{x, q})_{x, q}$ such (a) there exists an honest prover $P^*$ that is accepted by the verifier with probability $1$ (\emph{perfect completeness}), (b) after interacting with the honest prover $P^*$, conditioned on accepting, the verifier outputs a state that is at most $2^{-(n+q)}$-close to $\ket{\psi_x}$ (\emph{honest closeness})\footnote{We note that this honest closeness property is not part of our definition of $\stateQIP$ in \Cref{def:stateQIP}, but it is an additional property guaranteed by~\cite{rosenthal2024efficient}.}, and (c) for all provers $P$ that are accepted with probability at least $\frac{1}{2}$, the output register of the verifier is close to $\ket{\psi_x}$ within $1/q$ in trace distance (\emph{soundness}).